Painful intelligence: What AI can tell us about human suffering: Reducing expectation of rewards

-Going back to our \eqsuff, the consequences of uncertainty are also very similar to the consequences of uncontrollability.
+Going back to our \eqsuff, the consequences of uncertainty are very similar to the consequences of uncontrollability.
 The central point is that any future rewards are uncertain, i.e.\ unpredictable.
 Rewards and the circumstances leading to rewards can change, so an agent cannot really know whether it will get any reward after executing its plan.
 Thus, the agent should lower the probability it assigns to any future reward.
 If the agent acknowledges such uncertainty of the world, its expectations regarding rewards will be lowered, just like in the case of uncontrollability.
 Consequently, frustration will be reduced.
 (Later, I will talk about perceptual uncertainty, which has a different effect on suffering.)

 It is quite paradoxical that Buddhist practice, which turns your attention to uncertainty and uncontrollability, tends to reduce stress and suffering.
 In Chapter~\ref{self.ch} we saw that uncertainty and uncontrollability are usually thought to lead to more stress, not less.
 I think the paradox has a lot to do with one's attitude to uncertainty and uncontrollability.
-Somehow Buddhist philosophy seems to result in a particularly appropriate attitude, related to their acceptance which will be considered in more detail in the next chapter.\footnote{This contradiction between ancient philosophers and modern psychology has baffled many commentators.
+Somehow Buddhist philosophy seems to result in a particularly appropriate attitude, related to their \textit{acceptance}, which will be considered in more detail in Chapter~\ref{attitude.ch}.\footnote{This contradiction between ancient philosophers and modern psychology has baffled many commentators.
 I would speculate that the problem is that not all research on lack of control (or uncertainty) has clearly made the distinction between the level of control/certainty the agent \textit{perceives} to have, and the level of control/certainty the agent \textit{wants} to have.
-If the agent wants to have more control or certainty than it perceives to have, this leads to a case of frustration, on a ``meta-level'' or of self-needs, and thus suffering.
+In a typical experimental paradigm, the perceived control can be easily reduced by experimental manipulation, but the control that the agent wants to have may be unchanged.
+Then, the agent may want to have more control or certainty than it perceives to have, and this leads to a case of frustration on a ``meta-level'' of self-needs, and thus suffering.
 A Buddhist practitioner is supposed to accept that control is not possible, and everything is uncertain.
-Thus, she gives up wanting any control and avoids any such meta-level frustration.
-Combined with the fact that frustration (on the ordinary level) is reduced, as argued in this chapter, this should lead to less suffering.}
+Thus, she gives up wanting any control and avoids any such meta-level frustration; as just argued in the main text, frustration on the ordinary level is reduced as well.
+Thus, such an attitude should lead to less suffering.}